Skip to code content (skip section selection)

 (b) Parking requirements.

 A. Cross access shall be provided between adjacent parking lots to minimize the number of access points along streets.
-The Planning Director may waive this requirement if cross access is not feasible due to natural features or site layout restrictions.
+The Board of Adjustment may grant a variance to this requirement if cross access is not feasible due to natural features or site layout restrictions.
 Cross access shall be accompanied by a cross access easement or agreement, recorded with the Clerk of Court.
 Single family residential and duplexes are exempt from this requirement.

 B. Any new construction in the Downtown Overlay District with frontage on a public right-of-way shall be required to formalize on-street, parallel parking, along the frontage(s) of the property, including landscaped bumpouts at intersections.
 Adjacent on-street parking spaces may count toward meeting the parking requirement for a site.

 C. All parking spaces within the Downtown Overlay District shall be paved.
-Permeable paving may be allowed if approved by the Planning Director and Engineering Director.
-No grass, gravel, dirt, or other surfaces are allowed.
+Permeable paving that is dustless and meeting the load-bearing standards required for its use and meeting any other engineering standards of the town may be allowed if approved by the Town Engineer.
+No grass, gravel, dirt, or other non-engineered surfaces are allowed.

 D. Multi-story parking structures/decks.